-The layers of this smoker grill come apart for easy portability, or for use as grills or a fire pit.
+The layers of this Realcook charcoal smoker come apart for easy portability, or for use as grills or a fire pit.
 The grids provide 450 square inches of smoking surface, and the lid’s crossbar and hangers yield a customizable smoking experience.

 Q: What is the best smoker for a beginner?